Bhuvan66/AutoGradeAI/README.md

 ```bash
 python Combined.py
 ```

-*After running, you'll get a local URL in the terminal like:*
+*After running any of the models, you'll get a local URL in the terminal like:*
+* Running on local URL:  http://127.0.0.1:7861

+*Go to this link in your browser to access the implementation.*

+## Demo

+**Demo currently unavailable.**
 ```
 * Running on local URL:  http://127.0.0.1:7861
 ```